nunomourinho/forensicVM/docs/pages/folder_structure.rst

 -------
 This folder is the designated location for **bash scripts** and **external executable files**.
 Any shell script or binary that the ForensicVM project requires for its functioning is placed here.

+Inside the bin folder, there are two main scripts:

+``run-or-convert.sh``: This script is dedicated to either running a preexisting forensic image created by snapshotting the original forensic image, or converting a remote, reverse SSH Samba share-based image.

+``forensic.sh``: This script detects the format of the original forensic image, chooses the appropriate conversion tool, and then converts the forensic image into a format suitable for forensicVM.

 ``branding``
 ------------
 The **branding** directory holds the official branding elements for the ForensicVM project.
 This includes **logos** and their **source files**.
 It ensures easy access and uniformity in branding across the project.